Generation Women Sydney ‘My SHEro: Stories of Female Role Models, Mentors and the Women who Inspire Us’

 Our performer line-up:

-Generation Women is an award-winning cross-generational storytelling night founded in New York in 2017, Sydney in 2018, and Melbourne in 2020.
+Generation Women is an award-winning cross-generational storytelling night founded in New York in 2017, Sydney in 2018 and Melbourne in 2020.
 Each month, six women of note read an original piece on a theme.
-Of those women, one is in her 20s, her 30s, her 40s, her 50s, her 60s, and her 70s+.
+Of those, one is in her 20s, her 30s, her 40s, her 50s, her 60s and her 70s+.

 This event is proudly presented by Generation Women Australia, founded by Donna Logue.
-This event is hosted by Jen Ward.
+The event will be hosted by Charlie.
 Generation Women was created by Georgia Clark.

 THE BERESFORD